symfony/symfony-docs/session/attribute_bag.rst

-with the default :class:`Symfony\\Component\\HttpFoundation\\Session\\Attribute\\AttributeBag`, which stores key-value pairs, and the :class:`Symfony\\Component\\HttpFoundation\\Session\\Attribute\\NamespacedAttributeBag`, which allows you to :ref:`set and fetch values using character-separated paths <attribute-bag-interface>`.
+with the default :class:`Symfony\\Component\\HttpFoundation\\Session\\Attribute\\AttributeBag`, which stores key-value pairs, and the :class:`Symfony\\Component\\HttpFoundation\\Session\\Attribute\\NamespacedAttributeBag`, which allows you to :ref:`set and fetch values using character-separated paths <namespaced-attributes>`.

 This is fully documented :doc:`in the component documentation </components/http_foundation/sessions>`.